- The School District of Palm Beach County

 When can I apply?

-Applications may be submitted as early as January 19, 2023, after discussion with and the consent of your supervisor.
+Applications may be submitted through the online Remote Work Request page in PeopleSoft, after discussion with and the consent of your supervisor.
 In addition, employees shall also review Policy 3.77 prior to submitting a Remote Work application.
-Currently the forms (PBSD 2291, 2292 and 2293) are available in eForms.
-All Remote Work applications must be approved by your supervisor and the applicable Chief prior to the start of remote work.
-All applications will be up for renewal on July 1, 2023 and must be completed on an annual basis after that.
-For the convenience of the employees, the applications/forms will be moved to PeopleSoft on July 1, 2023.
+All Remote Work applications must be approved by your management and/or the applicable Chief/Designee prior to the start of remote work.
+All applications must be completed on an annual basis.

 How do I apply?